 The Department of Linguistics provides scientific study of familiar languages, as well as less well-known languages.
 The division's Second Language Acquisition Program brings multidisciplinary resources together to examine the processes that underlie non-native-language learning.
-The Translation Program explores the literary, cultural, and historical contexts of work and their linguistic, aesthetic, and ideological dimensions while it builds skills for translating works from one language to another.
-The minor in Translation for Global Literacy introduces undergraduate students to the exploration of translation both as a practical application and as a tool for global literacy.
+The translation programs of study explore the literary, cultural, and historical contexts of work and their linguistic, aesthetic, and ideological dimensions while it builds skills for translating works from one language to another.
+The minor in translation for global literacy introduces undergraduate students to the exploration of translation both as a practical application and as a tool for global literacy.
 The graduate Certificate in Literary Translation offers students the opportunity to develop stronger competencies in translation as a method of scholarly inquiry and pedagogy, and the advantage of the ongoing synergy between creative writing and literary translation.
 The M.F.A. in literary translation also is offered by the division.
 Translators in the M.F.A. program focus on creating works that can convey the distinctness of the original languages and the immediacy of contemporary languages.

-The Language Media Center (LMC) provides a wide variety of services and facilities to the Division of World Languages, Literatures and Cultures, including a 54-computer Instructional Technology Center (ITC) and six "All in One" studios/small group study rooms, each equipped with video production and editing software, a Computer Assisted Language Learning Lab with 25 computers integrated with Sanako software for language practice, a SignALL lab for American Sign Language learning and practice, and virtual reality hardware and development space.
+The Center for Language and Culture Learning (CLCL) provides a wide variety of services and facilities to the Division of World Languages, Literatures and Cultures, including a 54-computer Instructional Technology Center (ITC) and six "All in One" studios/small group study rooms, each equipped with video production and editing software, a Computer Assisted Language Learning Lab with 25 computers integrated with Sanako software for language practice, a SignALL lab for American Sign Language learning and practice, and virtual reality hardware and development space.

 Most Division of World Languages, Literatures and Cultures courses are offered by the division's departments and programs.
 They are listed and described in the corresponding General Catalog sections.

 CL:1240 World Literature in Translation I 3 s.h.

 Reading and analysis of major literary texts from writing's origins to 1700 in the Mediterranean, Asia, and Africa; interrelationship of literature and history.
 GE: Literary, Visual, and Performing Arts.
 Same as CLSA:1040, TRNS:1240.